-We expect that the net proceeds from this offering of common stock will be approximately \$125.38 million at an assumed public offering price of \$44.30 per share, after deducting discounts to the underwriters and estimated expenses of this offering that we will pay.
+We expect that the net proceeds from this offering of common stock will be approximately \$148.6 million at an assumed public offering price of \$52.49 per share, after deducting discounts to the underwriters and estimated expenses of this offering that we will pay.
 Approximately \$40 million of the net proceeds will be used to partially fund the Arapahoe CC5 and Valmont Unit 8 plant expansions and the construction of the Black Hills Generation Gillette CT and Lange projects.
-Approximately \$36 million of the net proceeds will be used to partially fund the acquisition and completion of construction of the Fountain Valley project.
-Approximately \$10 million will be used to fund the purchase of 74 oil and gas wells from Stewart Petroleum Corporation.
-An additional \$39.38 million will be used to repay a portion of current indebtedness under our revolving credit facility with ABN AMRO N.V., as agent.
-This \$115 million revolving credit facility bears interest at a floating rate, which at December 31, 2000, was 7.9%.
-During the last year, we have used borrowings under this credit facility to expand our independent power business.
+An additional \$108.6 million will be used to repay a portion of current indebtedness under our revolving credit facilities with ABN AMRO Bank N.V., as agent.
+Borrowings under our \$115 million revolving credit facility bear interest at a floating rate, which at March 31, 2001 was 6.46%.
+Borrowings under our \$50 million credit facility also bear interest at a floating rate, which at March 31, 2001 was 5.71%.
+During the last year, we have used borrowings under these credit facilities to expand our independent energy business, including approximately \$36 million to fund our equity contribution in the Fountain Valley project.
+We expect to borrow an additional \$10 million under these facilities to fund the purchase of 74 oil and gas wells from Stewart Petroleum Corporation in April 2001.